GoHorse GFX

 When You Pretend So Much You Start Believing It

-is not an easy path.
+The transition to agile is not an easy path.
 You have to

 meticulously analyze your processes and directives in

-order to ensure they embrace change
+order to ensure they embrace change and

-Most businesses work close to the Waterfall
+Most businesses work close to the Waterfall approach:

-things get done by one department and are forwarded to the next
+things get done by one department and are forwarded to the next.

 However, no single person knows how the company operates and how its